NU-CUCIS/ph5concat/utils/README.md

       4. true-2D datasets are those whose 2nd dimension size is larger than 1

     Output HDF5 file:
-      1. zero-sized datasets will be stored in HDF5_COMPACT layout
+      1. zero-sized datasets will be stored in H5D_COMPACT layout
       2. for non-zero sized datasets, chunking is only applied to 1st dimension
+      3. for true-1D datasets, new chunk dimensions use value from -c option
+      4. for true-2D datasets, new chunk dimensions use value from -C option *ph5concat version 1.1.0 of March 1, 2020.
   ```
 A shell script to run `rechunk` on multiple files in batch is given in
 `batch.sh`.
 Example run and output: